Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Definitions

 Let $[\bs G, \bs o]$ be a unimodular random graph or discrete space (possibly having some marking).
 One might assign additional marks to the points or pairs of points of $\bs G$.
 For instance, if $m_0:\mathcal G_{**}\to\Xi$ is a measurable function, where $\Xi$ is a complete separable (new) mark space, then one can let $m(u,v):=m_0[\bs G, u, v]$ for $u,v\in \bs G$ (for marking single vertices, one can restrict attention to $m(u,u)$ or repeat the definition for $m_0:\mathcal G_*\to\Xi$).
 This is called a \defstyle{factor marking}.
 One obtains that $[\bs G, \bs o; m]$ is unimodular.

-To allow extra randomness, we use the term \defstyle{equivariant marking}\footnote{The term \textit{equivariant} is usually used in the literature without allowing extra randomness, but we use the term \textit{factor} in this case.} or \defstyle{equivariant process} defined in Definition~2.9 of~\cite{I}.
+To allow extra randomness, we use the term \defstyle{equivariant marking} or \defstyle{equivariant process} defined in Definition~2.9 of~\cite{I} (the term \textit{equivariant} is usually used in the literature without allowing extra randomness, but we use the term \textit{factor} in that case).
 Formally, for every sample $G$, the space $\Xi^{G\times G}$ is the state space of the markings on $G$.
 An equivariant marking is a map that assigns to every sample $G$ a random marking $\bs m_G(\cdot,\cdot)$ of $G$ (or equivalently, a probability measure on $\Xi^{G\times G}$) such that: (1) For every isomorphism $\rho:G\to G'$, the random marking $\bs m_G(\rho^{-1}(\cdot), \rho^{-1}(\cdot))$ of $G'$ has the same distribution as $\bs m_{G'}$, (2) For every event $A$ depending on $G,o$ and a marking of $G$, the function $[G,o]\mapsto \myprob{[G,o; \bs m_G]\in A}$ is measurable.
 By Lemma~2.12 of~\cite{I}, the random object $[\bs G, \bs o; \bs m_{\bs G}]$ is unimodular.

 As an example, one might assign i.i.d. marks with the uniform distribution on $[0,1]$ to the points (or pairs of points) of $\bs G$.